 Step 8: Write headline

 Now for the fun stuff.
 It’s time to come up with a title.
 Let’s be crystal clear on this: your title is everything.
 You want to strike a balance between creative and SEO friendly, which takes some time.
 Start with keywords and include as many of them as you naturally can.
 Then, go snag yourself a copy of this printable from CoSchedule, and see if any of these power words will work for you.
 Make a list of AT LEAST ten possible titles.
-For extra credit, use this headline analyzer tool or this headline analyzer tool (this one tends to much longer titles).
+For extra credit, use this headline analyzer tool.
 If you can score a 70 or better, you’re in great shape (final score for this headline was a 77).
 Then sit on it for a day or two.

 If there’s no obvious winner when you come back, pick the one that you yourself would be most likely to click on.
 Your writing is a direct conduit from you to your customers.
 It’s a safe bet that if they are buying something from you, it’s because they like you.
 Which means that if YOU like a title, there’s a reasonable chance that your readers will like it too.
 Don’t overthink it.
 Just consider if you yourself would click, and pick your favorite.